madhukumarm/git-github/README.md

 # git-github
-Learning git from youtube - edureka
+This is for tutorial purpose- edureka